fipelle/replication-hasenzagl-et-al-2020/README.md

 The main file is `user_main.jl`.
 This script runs the

 * in-sample estimation, by setting `run_type=1` in `user_main.jl`.
-* conditional forecasting exercise, by setting `run_type=2` in `user_main.jl` and specifying the start date of the forecasting exercise, and the conditioning variables and time periods.
+* conditional forecasting exercise, by setting `run_type=2` and specifying the start date of the forecasting exercise, and the conditioning variables and time periods
 * out-of-sample forecasting exercise, by setting `run_type=3` and specifying the start date of the forecasting exercise.

 To run the script start julia and use the following command at the julia REPL prompt: ``julia> include("user_main.jl")``